Mondays 7.30 pm Meditation are taking place at OPEN Ealing in Dicken’s Yard, Central Ealing.

 What do I need to bring?

 The classes are friendly, with a maximum of 12 people per class.
-We’ll provide you with the mats, cushions, blankets and so on, so you can just arrive and relax.
-Most people wear gym clothes, but any loose comfortable clothes in which you can move will be fine.
+During COVID, we are providing only chairs for the in person class, so please do bring whatever else you might like to have (such as cushions, blankets and so on), so you can just arrive and relax.
+Wear any comfortable clothes in which you can relax and feel at ease.
 You may also want to bring a small bottle of water.

-- Book drop in sessions by using the book online button, and pay only for the classes you attend (drop in is subject to availability)
+- Book drop in sessions here and pay only for the classes you attend (£15 per class).
+Please choose OPEN Ealing if you wish to attend in person, or Online Zoom Room to attend online.